ktpeace/ktpeace/README.md

 ---

+🍀 Side note: You may notice my Github "garden" is quite empty over 2022...that was a hard lesson about what happens when you delete old repos such activity was connected to. 😣

+---

 <h3>💟 Values</h3>

 Due in part to former work at a Commission for the Blind, I am keenly interested in gaining accessibility expertise.
 I also have great admiration for the Electronic Frontier Foundation and take Internet privacy seriously.
 AI is a major concern both in terms of everyone's job security and ethical design/training, but it is inevitable, so I would like to work on helping build positive AI someday (ref.
 Baymax 💙).
 And of course, I want to write code in a way that makes things easy for my fellow developers.